What is it about Christmas that draws us every year to celebrations of this holiday? What is so special about Christmas?

 Romans 10:9-10 “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved.”

 This is the believing part.
-These are the specific things we must believe and confess about Jesus in order to be saved – that He is God almighty, the Lord, and that He was raised from the dead.
-Yet many people do believe these things without knowing Jesus anymore than I know President Obama by possessing knowledge of him.
-The problem is that they have never received Him!
+These are the specific things we must believe and confess about Jesus in order to be saved … that He is God Almighty, the Lord, and that He was raised from the dead.
+Yet, many people do believe these things without knowing Jesus any more than I know President Clinton by possessing knowledge of him.
+The problem is they have never received Him!

-In order to actually get to know President Obama, what must I do?
+In order to actually get to know President Clinton, what must I do?
 I must meet him!
-Perhaps I could call him up on the phone.
-“Hi Barack, this is Joy here… I’ve wanted to get to really know you!”
-Well, OK, realistically that probably won’t work with President Obama.
-I probably wouldn’t get past his secretary if I could get that far!
-Even if I was a Democrat!
+Perhaps I could call him up on the phone … “Hi Bill, this is Joy here … I’ve been wanting to get to really know you!”
+Well, okay, realistically that probably won’t work with President Clinton.
+I probably wouldn’t get past his secretary if I could get that far, even if I was a Democrat!
 But with Jesus, you can get right through.
 He will personally answer your call!

 Romans 10:13 “For whoever will call upon the name of the Lord will be saved.”